Military operations in Ladakh (1948): Capture of Zoji La

-When Zoji La fell to the enemy in May 1948, it was vital for the Indians that the pass be recaptured before winter so as to relieve Leh.
+When Zoji La was captured by the pro-Pakistani forces in May 1948, it was vital for the Indians that the pass be recaptured before winter so as to relieve Leh.
 An unsuccessful frontal attack was launched by 77 Parachute Brigade under Brig Hiralal Atal to capture Zoji La pass.
+Meanwhile, on 14 August Indian garrison at Skardu surrendered to Chitral State Forces under Colonel Mata ul-Mulk.
 Operation Duck, the earlier epithet for this assault, was renamed as Operation Bison by Lt Gen Cariappa, the Western Army commander.

 M5 Stuart light tanks of 7 Cavalry were moved in dismantled conditions through Srinagar to Baltal while the superhuman efforts of two field companies of the Madras Sappers working day and night improved the mule track from Baltal up the Zoji La to Gumri.
 The surprise attack on 1 November by the brigade with armour, led by the division commander Thimayya in the lead tank, and supported by two regiments of 25 pounders and a regiment of 3.7 inch guns, saw the enemy being surprised.
 The pass was forced and the enemy pushed back to Matayan.